 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-I have been a childminder for 22 years.
+I have been a childminder for 24 years.
 I have 3 grown up children of my own, and live at home with my husband.
 We are a non-smoking household.
 I offer a home-from-home environment.
 I have a large, enclosed garden where I have a good selection of swings and slides, as well as bikes and other outdoor toys for the children to play on.
-I keep chickens in a pen, which the children like to feed.
 I have attended various courses that are relevant, to keep me up-to-date with childcare.
 I hold Child Protection and Paediatric First Aid certificates.
 I also belong to a local child-minding group, where we meet with other children and childminders for toddler groups and outings to many of the local attractions during term time as well as school holidays.
 Most mornings we are out, and return home by lunchtime so the younger children can have a nap after lunch before doing the school run in the afternoons.

 Who to contact

 - Contact name

 - Contact position